-While zoned for commercial use, the land area has traditionally been undesirable to developers due to the necessary remediation of the old dump.
-Castle Rock Urban Renewal Authority — an entity that exists to facilitate investment and redevelopment in challenging areas within Town – recently deemed this areas as blighted, which allows for additional tax-sharing to clean up the property and foster economic development.
+For many years, this property was undesirable to developers due to the necessary remediation of a previous landfill located on the site.
+Castle Rock Urban Renewal Authority — an entity that exists to facilitate investment and redevelopment in challenging areas within Town — deemed this area as blighted, which allows for additional tax-sharing to clean up the property and foster economic development.

-Town Council approved a financial agreement that includes sharing back 60 percent of the sales and 100 percent of the property tax generated from new amenities on the property.
-The agreement does not include allocation of any current Town funds.
-Instead, the Town would be sharing future revenue generated by a new project.
+Concurrent with 2016 zoning approval, Town Council approved a financial agreement that includes sharing back 60% of the sales tax and 100% of the property tax generated from new amenities on the property.
+The agreement does not include allocation of any current Town funds, but rather the Town would be sharing future revenue generated by the project.
+View the financial agreement (PDF).

-- Issuing bonds: The Miller's Landing Business Improvement District will be allowed to issue bonds to finance the remediation of the existing landfill, along with construction of necessary public infrastructure on the site
+- Issuing bonds: The Miller's Landing Business Improvement District was allowed to issue bonds to finance the remediation of the landfill, along with the construction of necessary public infrastructure on the site.

-- Property tax: The Town will share 100 percent of property tax generated on the property for 23 years, which will help repay the bonds
+- Property tax: The Town will share 100% of property tax generated on the property for 23 years, which will help repay the bonds.

-- Sales tax: The Town will share 60 percent of sales tax generated on the property, once developed, for 25 years, which will help repay the bonds.
-However, sales tax will not be shared on any grocery store larger than 27,000 square feet nor any large retailer currently in business in Town
+- Sales tax: The Town will share 60% of sales tax generated on the property, once developed, for 25 years, which will help repay the bonds.
+However, sales tax will not be shared on any grocery store larger than 27,000 square feet, nor for any large retailer currently doing business in Town.

 Benefits for the Town

-- No existing Town revenues nor funds are committed to the project - only sales tax earned on the new development.
+- No existing Town revenues nor funds are committed to the project - only revenue generated by new development.
 Currently, the Town earns no sales tax on that property, because it is not developed

-- Old landfill will get remediated by private investor at an estimated cost of $12 million
+- Old landfill has been remediated by a private investor at an estimated cost of $8 million

 - Relocation is discouraged, because the agreement states credits may not be collected on relocations of large businesses that already exist in Town